-Selecting this area was prioritized because communication between partners is strong, but it was noted during sustainability discussions that there is a lack of information dissemination on data, strategies, and successes to external stakeholders and to other areas throughout the community.
+Selecting this area was prioritized because during our Sustainability Assessment, Communication between partners is strong, but it was noted during sustainability discussions that there is a lack of information dissemination on data, strategies and successes to external stakeholders and to other areas throughout the community.
 If we are to be effective in our community change efforts, it is important that the work of Health Partners is recognized and understood throughout the entire community.
 Community involvement at all levels is vital, from data collection to priority selection to strategy implementation.
-In addition, in order to assure timely distribution of information, all partners must be actively engaged in outreach efforts.
+In addition, in order to ensure timely distribution of information, all partners must be actively engaged in outreach efforts.

 Population of focus.
-The organizations, agencies, community leaders, and staff/personnel who need to be present to work on this problem include all members of Health Partners.
-Partners include: The Bellevue Hospital, Community Health Services, Firelands
+The organizations, agencies, community leaders, and staff/personnel who need to be present to work on this problem, include all members of Health Partners will be involved in expanding communication efforts.
+Partners include: The Bellevue Hospital, Community Health Services, Firelands Counseling & Recovery Services, Fremont City Schools, Great Lakes Community Action Partnership, Jennifer Greenslade-Hohman, MD, Mental Health & Recovery Services Board of SSW, ProMedica Memorial Hospital, Sandusky County Dept of Job & Family Services, Sandusky County Board of DD, Sandusky County Family & Children First

-Counseling & Recovery Services, Fremont City Schools, Great Lakes Community Action Partnership, Jennifer Greenslade-Hohman, MD, Mental Health & Recovery Services Board of SSW, ProMedica Memorial Hospital, Sandusky County Dept of Job & Family Services, Sandusky County Board of DD, Sandusky County Family & Children First Council, Sandusky County Juvenile & Probate Court, Sandusky County Public Health, and United Way of Sandusky County.
-Health Partners will be taking the lead on the project and it is their main responsibility to bring this perceived threat to the rest of those involved in this project.
+Council, Sandusky County Juvenile & Probate Court, Sandusky County Public Health, and United Way of Sandusky County.